-Let us now sketch the definition of $\epsilon$-admissibility.
-Let $f\colon P\rightarrow C$ be a degree-$n$ map between nodal curves, such that it is admissible at nodes (see \cite[Chapter 4]{HM82} for admissibility at the nodes) and $g(P)=\mathsf h$, $g(C)=g$.
+We will now outline the definition of $\epsilon$-admissibility.
+Let $f\colon P\rightarrow C$ be a degree $n$ map between nodal curves, such that it is admissible at nodes (see \cite[Chapter 4]{HM82} for the admissibility) and $g(P)=\mathsf h$, $g(C)=g$.
 We allow $P$ to be disconnected, requiring that each connected component is mapped non-trivially to $C$.
 Following \cite{FP}, we define the branching divisor

-it is an effective divisor which measures the degree of ramification away from nodes and the genera of contracted components of $f$.
-If $C$ is smooth, the $\br(f)$ is given by associating to the 0-dimensional complex
+it is an effective divisor which measures the degree of ramification away from nodes and the genera of contracted components of $P$.
+If $C$ is smooth, the branching divisor $\br(f)$ is given by associating to the 0-dimensional complex

 its support weighted by Euler characteristics.
-Otherwise, we need to take the part of the support which is contained in the smooth locus of $C$.
+Otherwise, we need to take the part of the support which is contained in the regular locus of $C$.
+More intrinsically, we can use logarithmic cotangent bundles to achieve this.

-\begin{rmk} To establish that branching divisor behaves well in families for maps between singular curves, we have to go through an auxiliary (at least for the purposes of this work) notion of twisted $\epsilon$-admissable map, as is explained in Section \ref{sectionadm}.
-The construction of \textsf{br} for families in (\ref{globalbrtw}) and (\ref{globalbr}) is the only place where we use twisted maps. \end{rmk} Using the branching divisor $\br$, we now can define $\epsilon$-admissibility by the weighted stability of the pair $(C,\br(f))$, considered in \cite{Ha03}.
-Similar stability was considered in \cite{D}, where the source curve $P$ is allowed to have more degenerate singularities instead of contracted components.
+Using the branching divisor $\br$, we define $\epsilon$-admissibility by the weighted stability of the pair $(C,\br(f))$, considered in \cite{Ha03}.
+A similar stability was studied in \cite{D}, where the source curve $P$ is allowed to have more degenerate singularities instead of contracted components.
 However, the moduli spaces of \cite{D} do not have a perfect obstruction theory.